anth12/inner-fire/_pages/eclectic-workshops.md

 **Mantra Chanting from 11:15-11:45 GMT**

 Finish off the morning with deep cellular activation and illumination through mantra chanting (you can mute your mic!)

-**Fridays:**

-**Pre-class chat on yoga philosophical concepts 09:20-09:50 GMT**

-Join in or listen to ideas and wisdom from sages to science

-**Dru and Transformative Mix 10:00-11:00 GMT**

-An eclectic mix of Dru flowing Asana and Transformative Pranayama for a deep regenerative and revitalising practice.

-**Meditation Guidance from 11:30-12:00 GMT**

-A﻿ guided group meditation that refreshes and reignites different ways into your own meditation practice.

-**Yoga or Prana Nidra from 12:15-13:00 GMT**

-A﻿ weekly refresh through a deep hypnogogic relaxation to leave you ready for the weekend